albanny-technologies/albanny-ai-training/albanny_technologies_ai_training.md

 ---

 *Document prepared for AI model training and grounding.
-All data sourced from official Albanny Technologies website pages and public records as of May 2026.
+All data sourced from official Albanny Technologies website pages and public records as of July 2026.
 Update this document whenever services, pricing, or company information changes.*